FreeRTOS/Lab-Project-FreeRTOS-Tutorials/SRD_Questions.md

 ## Instructions

 Answer the 50 multiple-choice questions below.
-Select the best answer for each question.
+Select the best answer for each question

 ---